matfitchell/dubiousdatabase/README.md

 #### Contributions
 Alisha A
-- Changed front-end frameworks to ReactJS and NextJS.
-Used Material UI for the reusable components.
+- Changed front-end to utilize ReactJS and NextJS instead of just JavaScript, CSS, and HTML.
+- Used Material UI for the reusable components in the front-end.
 - Helped out with testing/implementing each backend endpoint.
 - Implemented the endpoint to initialize certain database tables and populate them with test data.
-- Implemented endpoints to get purchases, purchase items, get favorite sellers, get inserted items, and search through items.
+- Implemented endpoints to get, purchase, and search items.
+- Implemented endpoints to get all users and get favorited sellers.

 Jonathan N
 - Set up the back-end web app